Google Fires Software Engineer James Damore Who Challenged Diversity Policy In Leaked Memo

 Read the entire memo in its full context and draw your own conclusions.

-According to Bloomberg Technology, the author of the Google manifesto, is now out of a job.
+According to Bloomberg Technology, the author of the Google manifesto is now out of a job.

 “James Damore, the Google engineer who wrote the note, confirmed his dismissal in an email, saying that he had been fired for ‘perpetuating gender stereotypes.’
 A Google representative didn’t immediately return a request for comment.”